allieoborn/BagelBunch/README.md

 ## Build Instructions
 Run `npm install` to install all dependencies for building and testing.
 You can use `npm run serve` inside the bagel-bunch directory to view the site at `http://localhost:8080`

+## Hosted site
+The hosted site can be found at https://bagelbunch-b5e21.web.app

 ## Unit Testing Instructions
 To run the unit tests, use `npm run test:unit`.